ank-21/Login-Dashboard/README.md

 mongoose - Used as database for storing data<br />
 passport - used for authentication<br />
 passport-local - used for storing user details in cookies and used this strategy for authentication<br />
-validator - for validating email while saving to database connect-flash - for displaying flash message cookie-session - stores the session data on the client within a cookie express-session - Create a session middleware nodemon - used as a dev dependency to update the server continuously
+validator - for validating email while saving to database<br />
+connect-flash - for displaying flash message<br />
+cookie-session - stores the session data on the client within a cookie<br />
+express-session - Create a session middleware<br />
+nodemon - used as a dev dependency to update the server continuously<br />